toni5rovic/npfl120/hw02/report.md

 |English|99.28%|98.13%|98.70%|59.16%|76.73%|66.81%
 |**Upper Sorbian**|**99.07%**|**98.07%**|**98.57%**|**65.53%**|**73.84%**|**69.43%**

 The trained model performs better than Serbian and English model, but it is still worse than Czech and Polish.
 Important thing to note is that the training data has only 28 sentences and 460 tokens which is not enough to properly train the model.
+It is very easy to overfit on such a small data so in order to improve the model we definitely need more annotated data.